-Las Positas College is committed to protecting the privacy of all students using Blackboard or Canvas.
-This Privacy Statement describes what information is collected on the Blackboard/Canvas systems, how it is protected, who has access to it, and how it might be used.
+Las Positas College is committed to protecting the privacy of all students using Canvas.
+This Privacy Statement describes what information is collected on the Canvas system, how it is protected, who has access to it, and how it might be used.
 The Statement is in accordance with the U.S. Family Education Rights and Privacy Act of 1974 (FERPA).

 Information we collect